knjigica/portfolio/exampleSite/content/about.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

-Argentinian-Slovenian journalist, polyglot & Russian studies graduate.
-Currently based in Gdynia, Poland.
-For some reason, I always end up writing stuff, fiction, non-fiction, or scripts for documentary films.
+Hey there!
+I'm a Argentinian-Slovenian journalist, currently based in [Gdynia, Poland](https://en.wikipedia.org/wiki/Gdynia).

-I tend to report on stories about migrations, Slovenian diasporas & minorities in general, LGBT+ issues, and current affairs of the country I'm located at the moment.
+I tend to report on stories about migrations, Slovenian diasporas & other minorities, LGBT+ issues, and current affairs of the country I'm around at the time (Slovenia, Russia, Germany, and now, Poland).
 Sometimes, business.

-I'm a Russian Studies graduate and I'm all into post-Soviet.
+I'm a Russian Studies graduate and I'm interested in exploring anything related to the post-Soviet space.

+Apart from that, I'm a linguistics nerd who speaks Slovene, Spanish, English, Russian, German, intermediate Polish & basic Brazilian Portuguese.

 Mostly, I write in Slovene & English.